 However, there are some varieties that don’t need processing and can be consumed when fully ripe.

-Processing olives may take anywhere from a few days up to a few months, depending on the method used.
-Processing methods often rely on local traditions, which affect taste, color and texture (13).
+Processing olives may take anywhere from a few days up to a few months depending on the method used.
+Processing methods often rely on local traditions, which affect the fruit’s taste, color, and texture (11).